puppetlabs/puppet-vscode/README_BUILD.md

 Note - For `editor-services` the default the githubuser is `lingua-pupuli` and the githubrepo is `puppet-editor-services`

+Note - For `editor-syntax` the default the githubuser is `lingua-pupuli` and the githubrepo is `puppet-editor-syntax`

 Note - Use the full length commit SHA for `githubref`, not the abbreviated eight character SHA

 ##### Using a local directory